What You Need to Know About Being Booked by Central Casting

 - Getting Your Minor Prepped for Set

-You’re likely aware of our new casting and online self-service platforms, but if you haven’t claimed your profile yet, are new to Central Casting, or are just coming back to background work, now is a great opportunity to become familiar with your online profile.
+You’re likely aware of our new casting platform, but if you haven’t claimed your profile yet, are new to Central Casting, or are just coming back to background work, now is a great opportunity to become familiar with your online profile.

 To get started, you’ll first need to claim your profile.
 Then you can log in to review and update your contact information, appearance, sizes, photos, and much more.
 Casting Directors use this information when booking their shows, so fully filling out your profile with the correct information will help you show up in searches for roles you fit.